 The summer of 2018 has brought a renewed focus on the U.S. biosimilars market.
 The market to date has been, in the words of FDA Commissioner Scott Gottlieb, “anemic”: there are only 4 biosimilars on the U.S. market, and they have generally failed to gain significant market share or appreciably reduce health care costs.
 For example, Johnson & Johnson (“J&J”) still maintains 94% of the Remicade® market, despite the fact that two Remicade® biosimilars (Pfizer’s Inflectra® and Samsung Bioepis’s Renflexis®) are competing with Remicade® at discounts up to 35% off the Remicade® list price.
 But private parties, courts, legislators, and the FDA have all recently taken steps to help the emerging U.S. biosimilars market succeed.

 Biosimilar developers and other private parties have stepped up their attacks on reference product sponsors (RPSs) who they see as unlawfully stymieing the U.S. biosimilars market.
 Back in September 2017, Pfizer sued J&J and its subsidiary Janssen in the Eastern District of Pennsylvania, alleging antitrust violations that allegedly prevented the market success of Inflectra®.
-Pfizer alleged that J&J and Janssen maintained their Remicade® market share through “exclusionary contracts that foreclose Pfizer’s access to an overwhelming share of consumers, coupled with anticompetitive bundling and coercive rebate policies designed to block both insurers from reimbursing, and hospitals and clients from purchasing, Inflectra or other biosimilars of Remicade despite their lower pricing.”
+Pfizer alleged that J&J and Janssen maintained their Remicade® market share through “exclusionary contracts that foreclose Pfizer’s access to an overwhelming share of consumers, coupled with anticompetitive bundling and coercive rebate policies designed to block both insurers from reimbursing, and hospitals and clinics from purchasing, Inflectra or other biosimilars of Remicade despite their lower pricing.”
 (Pfizer, Inc. v.
 Johnson & Johnson and Janssen Biotech, Inc., No. 2:17-cv-04180-JCJ (Sept.
 20, 2017) (“Pfizer v.
 J&J”), Dkt.
 1 at 2.)
 A series of class action lawsuits followed with comparable allegations.
 The cases garnered renewed attention when, on June 6, 2018, pharmacy giants Walgreen Co. and The Kroger Co. joined the fray, filing a complaint in the same district court that similarly alleges that J&J and Janssen engaged in “unlawful exclusion of biosimilar competition to the brand-name drug Remicade” through an “exclusionary scheme” of “exclusionary contracts and bundled discounts that have effectively suppressed competition….”
 (Walgreen Co. et al. v.
 Johnson & Johnson et al., No. 2:18-cv-02357-JCJ (June 6, 2018), Dkt.
 1 at 1-2.)

 Then, on August 8, 2018, the Eastern District of Pennsylvania issued a long-awaited decision denying J&J and Janssen’s motion to dismiss the initial lawsuit filed by Pfizer.
 (Pfizer v.
 J&J, Dkt.
 58.)
 The court is now positioned to provide important insight into what constitutes fair competition when it comes to the biosimilar market—and help eradicate any unfair practices to the extent they exist.
 Indeed, the Biosimilars Council, a non-profit trade association representing generic and biosimilar companies, has stated that the Pfizer case “presents critical issues regarding the degree to which biosimilars—and the still nascent industry focused on affordable biologic medicines—will be allowed to compete on fair terms with higher-priced branded biologic medicines.”
 (Pfizer v.
 J&J, Dkt.
 45-1 at 2.)